syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/file-manager/access-control.md

 # Access Control

-The FileManager allows you to define access permissions for folders and files using a set of access rules to user(s).
+The FileManager allows to define access permissions for folders and files using a set of access rules to user(s).

 * [Access Rules](#access-rules)
 * [Permissions](#permissions)

 ## Access Rules

-The FileAccessController allows you to define security permissions for folders and files using a set of folder or file access rules.
+The FileAccessController allows to define security permissions for folders and files using a set of folder or file access rules.

 To set up access rules for folders (including their files and sub-folders) and individual files, use the SetRules() method.
 The following table represents the AccessRule properties available for file and folder: